-In the 2000s, alcohol consumption has risen sharply while recorded sales have been relatively stable.
+In the 2000s, alcohol consumption has reached a new and higher level while recorded sales have been relatively stable.
 Alcohol sales included in official statistics are those of the Swedish Alcohol Retailing Monopoly (Systembolaget) and restaurants plus sales by grocer's shops of 'medium-strength beer' (alcohol content 2.8-3.5 per cent by volume).
 For an estimate of total consumption, other categories ('unrecorded consumption') must be taken into account as well: privately imported, smuggled and home-made alcoholic beverages.
 These are determined by means of questionnaire surveys.
 Since the 1990s, there are fairly accurate estimates of the size of unrecorded consumption.

-Total consumption in 2004 is estimated at 10.4 litres of pure alcohol per inhabitant aged 15 years or more.
-This is believed to be the highest figure in more than 100 years.
-Much of the alcohol consumed nowadays comes from private imports, whose share was estimated at 26 per cent in 2004.
-In the same year, 2 per cent derived from legal home production, 10 per cent from smuggling and illicit home distilling (i.e. illegal sources), 16 per cent from restaurants and grocer's shops, and 46 per cent from the retailing monopoly.
+Total consumption in 2005 is estimated at 10.2 litres of pure alcohol per inhabitant aged 15 years or more.
+Much of the alcohol consumed nowadays comes from private imports, whose share was estimated at 22 per cent in 2005.
+In the same year, 2 per cent derived from legal home production, 11 per cent from smuggling and illicit home distilling (i.e. illegal sources), 15 per cent from restaurants and grocer's shops, and 48 per cent from the retailing monopoly.

-Between 1990 and 2004 the share of unrecorded alcohol has doubled from 18 to 38 per cent of total consumption.
+Between 1990 and 2005 the share of unrecorded alcohol has doubled from 18 to 36 per cent of total consumption.
 While part of this increase is due to a rising share for illegal alcohol, the main reason is growing volumes of privately imported alcohol, mainly as a consequence of the fact that since 1 January 2004, when the phasing-out of previously strict import regulations was completed, large volumes of alcohol may be imported from other EU countries.